RyanJP18/data-deck/docs/examples.md

 ```

 ## Table Example
-DataDeckTable is a little more complicated in that it requires two overrides: the table iteself and the rows.
+DataDeckTable is a little more complicated in that it requires two overrides: the table itself and the rows.

 ### Row Override
 Styling the rows works the same as styling cards for DataDeckCards ([Cards Example](#cards-example))- Assign a class to the DataDeckTable component, provide a row template definition and then target each element in CSS.